 First and foremost, you can get a dedicated coordinator who knows your requirements and stays alert for potential issues.
 You can also count on additional help with onboarding.
 This means that you provide all the necessary details, like traffic volume and whether you need a single server or multi-server.
 After we analyze it, we give you a list of the requirements you need to meet, such as:

 - HDD space

-Once you know how to satisfy the technical needs of your platform, you can then make use of professional training to give you know-how and teach you to manage your software.
+Once you know how to satisfy the technical needs of your platform, you can then make use of professional training to give you the know-how and teach you to manage your software.

-If you settle on a hybrid architecture with AWS, you can choose two ways of granting access to your serves.
+If you settle on a hybrid architecture with AWS, you can choose two ways of granting access to your servers.
 The first one means you provide the analytics vendor with an account to access the servers.
-As a result, the support team can log in and maintain the software, doing things like configuration changes and hotfixes in codebase.
+As a result, the support team can log in and maintain the software, doing things like configuration changes and hotfixes in the codebase.

 The second one involves creating special access accounts on AWS for the support team.
 This solution will definitely spare you a lot of hassle, as you don’t need to worry about server management.
 Support includes:

 - scaling up